 You will need the access details for your account at your Domain Registrar’s website in order to make changes to the Domain Name Server (DNS) records.
 This is where you specify the location of the new hosting server for your domain.

-IP Addresses of Old & New Server
+Do you know the IP Addresses of the Old & New Servers?

-To know when DNS propagation is completed, at some point you may find it useful to know the IP address of the current hosting location.
-If you are a windows user, enter CMD in the Start / Run box to open a command line interface.
+To know when DNS propagation is completed, at some point, you may find it useful to know the IP address of the current hosting location.
+If you are a Windows user, enter CMD in the Start / Run box to open a command line interface.

-Enter the command: ping + www.yourdomain.com – – that will list the current IP address of your website – take a note of it.
+Enter the command: ping + www.yourdomain.com – – that will list the current IP address of your website – take note of it.

-How To get Started on the Migration
+How do I get Started on the Migration?

 - Do a full site backup from your control panel and save that on your local PC

 - Do a database backup if you are using a CMS – such as WordPress, Joomla or Drupal etc

 - Manually copy ALL site files from /public_html/ or /html_docs/ via FTP to your local PC